-The Institute for Health Law and Policy Lab is under the direction of Dr. Amy Campbell in the Cecil C. Humphreys School of Law and was launched to foster policy-based service work through interdisciplinary, community-focused engagement.
+The Institute for Health Law and Policy Lab is under the direction of Professor Kathryn Ramsey of the Cecil C. Humphreys School of Law and was launched to foster policy-based service work through interdisciplinary, community-focused engagement.

 Housed in the Cecil C. Humphreys School of Law and under the direction of Dr. Katy Ramsey, MLP addresses the legal and social issues that impact child and family health through direct legal services, education and systemic advocacy.

 Based in the Loewenberg College of Nursing and under the direction of Dr. Lin Zhan, ACI aims to incorporate adverse childhood experiences (ACEs) awareness and prevention, toxic stress reduction, trauma informed care, resilience, workable strategies, interventions, and sound policies across undergraduate and graduate courses in the Loewenberg College of Nursing.

 Under the leadership of Dr. Lin Zhan (Loewenberg College of Nursing), PAM focuses on engaging and empowering Shelby County Schools’ teachers, staff, and care providers to effectively manage pediatric asthma.

 Under the direction of Dr. Loretta Rudd (College of Professional and Liberal Studies), CEED is a multi-disciplinary approach to enhancing social and emotional development in young children with a coordinated effort of individuals working in/with early care and learning (e.g. childcare directors, childcare teachers, parents with children in childcare and the children in childcare).

 Also under the direction of Dr. Loretta Rudd (College of Professional and Liberal Studies), LENA is a program that helps parents/caregivers understand the importance of talking with their children, early brain development, and literacy for early care through back and forth conversational turns.